 The reincorporation will not be consummated unless and until stockholder approval is obtained.
-We will obtain all required consents of governmental authorities, including the filing of the Nevada Articles of Conversion with the Secretary of State of Nevada and the filing of the Delaware Certificate of Conversion and the Delaware Certificate of Incorporation with the Secretary of State of the State of Delaware.
+We will obtain all required consents of governmental authorities, including the filing of the Nevada Articles of Conversion with the Secretary of State of the State of Nevada and the filing of the Delaware Certificate of Conversion and the Delaware Certificate of Incorporation with the Secretary of State of the State of the State of Delaware.